When technology projects go beyond the local office, having an organized plan and a solid chain of command help ensure

 You will hear the term Single Point of Contact (SPOC) floated around by vendors.
 While this sounds like a great thing (and granted for smaller rollouts it is) in a nationwide rollout you want to ensure that your vendor is going to provide a dedicated rollout team.
 This vendor rollout team will handle the orders, the coordination, the logistics, the documentation, reporting back to your internal team and something that often gets overlooked – providing feedback from endpoint users regarding the success and benefits of the technology rollout.
 One team, working with your team, dedicated to your project’s success

 Your managing IT rollout vendor should understand all of the technology being rolled out, the project goal, the logistics involved, the rollout budget, deliverables and the rollout timeline.
-A reputable IT vendor will work hand in hand with your team to develop a strategy, explain the process, evaluate the scope of work, assess your current resources against the needs of the project and develop an IT deployment schedule that will meet your deadlines and expectations.
+A reputable IT vendor will work hand in hand with your team to develop an IT Deployment Strategy, explain the process, evaluate the scope of work, assess your current resources against the needs of the project and develop an IT deployment schedule that will meet your deadlines and expectations.

 If additional resources are required, your rollout team should be empowered to recruit technicians with the experience you need in the regions where you need it.
 With the power to allocate field resources, scale your project as necessary, and create project-specific reports, your rollout team will have been given all the support necessary to manage your project smoothly and address all your concerns.